kasimi/JS-Synced-Storage/README.md

 ## Changelog

 * v1.0.1
-  * Transparent fallback to regular, isolated requests if Web Storage is not available
+  * Transparent fallback to regular, isolated requests if Web Storage is not available.
+  * Fixed synchronization: `getData()` was triggered in all opened windows/tabs at the same time if run long enough.

 * v1.0.0
   * Initial release